 A 4-year-old girl was taken to the hospital by her mother after about a month of using a product advertised by the seller as a vitamin "to help children eat well and gain weight".
-At this time, the child gained weight with water retention in the face, and thick hair growth on the back and nape of the neck.
+At this time, the child gained weight with water retention in the face, and thick hair growth on the back and neck.
 Test results revealed a condition of decreased adrenal gland function.

 Doctor Nam warns that some people are currently using drugs without a doctor's prescription, following recommendations and advertisements from non-professionals, especially drugs of unknown origin.
 This makes it difficult to control the ingredients, content, and dosage, seriously affecting health.